-If there is an allegation against the Headteacher then concerns should be reported directly to the Chair of Governors and DO.
+If there is an allegation against the Head teacher then concerns should be reported directly to the Chair of Governors and DO.

 The DO is involved from the initial phase of the allegation through to the conclusion of the case.
 They will provide advice, guidance and help to determine whether the allegation sits within the scope of the procedures.
 Schools should seek advice from the DO as soon as an allegation is made.
+The DO coordinates information-sharing with the right people and will also monitor and track any investigation, with the aim to resolve it as quickly as possible -

-The DO coordinates information-sharing with the right people and will also monitor and track any investigation, with the aim to resolve it as quickly as possible - the DO for Northumberland is Louise Prudhoe lado@northumberland.gov.uk 01670 623979
+The DO for Northumberland is Adam Hall.
+Adam.Hall01@northumberland.gov.uk 01670 623979